How to Save Money with a Pellet Heater

 Save Money with a Pellet Heater Summary

-If you want to save money with a pellet heater don’t use it like a wood heater.
+If you want to save money with a pellet heater then don’t use it like a wood heater.
 Pellet heaters heat up areas much more quickly than wood heaters do, so you don’t need to run a pellet heater 24/7.
 Now, in America and Canada some people do because it gets VERY cold and if they don’t have a heater running their pipes freeze.
-However, we’re lucky in Australia and that’s not a problem, so there’s no need to run a pellet heater all day and night, unless you want to.
+However, we’re lucky in Tasmania and Australia with our warmer weather and that’s not a problem, so there’s no need to run a pellet heater all day and night, unless you want to.

-Switching it off when you aren’t use it will mean you aren’t burning pellets, which means you are saving money.
-Also, use the time to switch your pellet heater on and off as you need and heat your room to a set temperature, like you do with a heat pump.
+Switching your pellet heater off when you aren’t using it will mean you aren’t burning pellets, which means you are saving money.
+Also, use the timer to switch your pellet heater on and off as you need and heat your room to a set temperature, like you do with a heat pump.
 And lastly, if you are looking to buy a pellet heater get one that is within your budget.
 Pellet heaters all work the same, so there’s no need to get an expensive, luxury European brand unless you want to.

 Resources